Joalor64GH/Incredibox-Latest/README.md

 # FOR MODDERS
 i will add a modding branch to this soon lol just wait (but if you want to help me do it add me on discord rizsimstudiosvillagers)

+# WHATS ADDED AND CHANGED
+added V9 B2
+changed the script min js to have all version completely moddable meaning all base version have been rewritten to be modifed by anyone changed V6 B3 combo from code: "3,8,12,11,20" to code: "3,8,11,12,20" due to the incredibox devs not really fixing it thats it really